How to turn downtime into productivity at your dealership

-For the past few months, we’ve heard something from dealers that we haven’t experienced before: “We want to do more with digital retailing, but we have no inventory.”
+Midway through the pandemic, we started hearing something from dealers that we haven’t experienced before: “We want to do more with digital retailing, but we have no inventory.”

-It varies by OEM and region, but our conversations with dealers increasingly sound like a chat with the miner who showed up too late to the California Gold Rush; the supply has dried up.
+It varied by OEM and region, but our conversations with dealers increasingly sounded like a chat with the miner who showed up too late to the California Gold Rush; the supply has dried up.

-This is particularly frustrating in a time when, as I wrote last month, sales among certain demographics are on the rise despite downward market pressures.
-People are willing to buy, but there aren’t enough cars to go around.
-What can be done?
+This was particularly frustrating in a time when sales among key demographics were on the rise despite downward market pressures.
+People were willing to buy, but there weren’t enough cars to go around.
+What could be done?

 If you aren’t able to sell cars right now, then you have an unusual opportunity to redirect your efforts elsewhere.
 This could be as simple as showroom improvements or even a deep-cleaning of the staff room.
 But there’s more you could be doing.